OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 * equivalent_beam_angle (frequency) - the beam angle for each frequency

-Using the above Dataset we can visualize the reflection of the echo (often called the echogram) by plotting Sv:
+Using the above Dataset we can visualize the strength of the echoes (often called the echogram) by plotting Sv:

 ![echogram example](./echogram_example.png)